Another Working Holiday Canada

 • repatriation (returning you to your country in the event of severe illness, injury or death)

-If you have provincial health care, it is not sufficient for the Young Professional work permit.
-Repatriation is not covered by provincial health insurance.
+If you have provincial health care, it is not sufficient for the RO work permit.
+This is, because repatriation is not covered by provincial health insurance.

 The best IEC health insurance for European and UK citizens